The grounding for Continuum: A generic framework: introducing a new primitive type corresponding to the Continuum

 For the third partition, also $a.b.b$ and $b.a.a$ are adjacent.

 For the fourth partition, also $a.b.b.b$ and $b.a.a.a$, \ \ $a.a.b.b$ and $a.b.a.a$, \ \ $b.a.b.b$ and $b.b.a.a$ \ \ are adjacent.

-The second rule of the m-pattern is that for any $x$ and $y$ of type $C$ of the same length, if $x.b$ and $y.a$ are adjacent, then \begin{itemize} \item if $x.b$ is less (in the lexicographical order) than $y.a$, then $x.b.b$ and $y.a.a$ are adjacent, \item if $y.a$ is less than $x.b$, then $y.a.b$ and $x.b.a$ are adjacent. \end{itemize}
+The m-pattern is is defined as follows.
+For any $x$ and $y$ of type $C$ of the same length, if $x.b$ and $y.a$ are adjacent, then \begin{itemize} \item if $x.b$ is less (in the lexicographical order) than $y.a$, then $x.b.b$ and $y.a.a$ are adjacent, \item if $y.a$ is less than $x.b$, then $y.a.b$ and $x.b.a$ are adjacent. \end{itemize} This completes the definition of the division and adjacency pattern for the unit interval.

-For the unit cube of dimension $2$, $C_d$ consists of four objects denoted by $a, b, c, d$.
-Consecutive partitions are shown in Fig. \ref{dwa-c}, and Fig. \ref{dwa-cc}.
-The m-pattern for dimension $2$ is not obvious.
+For the unit cube of dimension $2$ (i.e. the unit square), $C_d$ consists of four elements denoted by $a, b, c, d$.
+Consecutive partitions are shown in Fig. \ref{unit-square}.
 The adjacency relation $Adj_d$ is between $a$ and $b$, $b$ and $d$, $d$ and $c$, and between $c$ and $a$.
-The m-pattern of dimension $2$ is based on our intuition of the 2-dimensional unit cube.
+For any $x$ the following pairs of objects are adjacent: $x.a$ and $x.b$, $x.b$ and $x.d$, $x.d$ and $x.c$, $x.c$ and $x.a$.
+The m-pattern for dimension $2$ is based on our intuition of the 2-dimensional unit cube.

 More adjacent pairs of parts after the second and third division are shown in Tab. \ref{tab1} and Tab. \ref{tab2}.